vtexdocs/dev-portal-content/README.md

 ### How to remove an API reference from Developer Portal?

-You will need to create two pull requests in the following order: one for `devportal` repository and other for `openapi-schemas`.
+You will need to create two pull requests, the first one in [devportal](https://github.com/vtexdocs/devportal), and the second one in [openapi-schemas](https://github.com/vtex/openapi-schemas).
+Changes are detailed below.

 To remove the API content from `devportal`, follow the steps below: